ldrazyk/nodes-map/README.md

 # Nodes Map

-This project shows nodes with x, y coordinates in html with Flask.
+This project creates 2d map from dataset with embeddings.

+# Dev

 ## Run Server